Abundance or Scarcity: Which is it?

 The fundamental differences in these two views of the world arise from differences in perspectives.
 The economic perspective is that of the individual.
 Obviously, specific individuals in specific situations do not have enough, even to meet their most basic needs.
-These individual are living with the reality of scarcity in a world of abundance.
-Also, many resources that could have been used to satisfy needs are instead being used to create new wants: persuasive advertising, needless style changes, superficial innovations, and planned obsolesce—think “i-phones.”
+These individuals are living with the reality of scarcity in a world of abundance.
+Also, many resources that could have been used to satisfy needs are instead being used to create new wants: persuasive advertising, needless style changes, superficial innovations, and planned obsolesce—think “I-phones.”
 The minds of consumers are being manipulated to create individual wants that take priority over other peoples’ needs.

 Nothing has “economic value” unless it is scarce.
 This provides a powerful economic incentive to create insatiable scarcity rather than satisfy satiable human needs.
 As long as anything is freely available to everyone, such as air, it has no economic value—even if it is absolutely essential to human life.
 As long as land was freely accessible to anyone who chose to use it, land had no economic value.
 And as long as people were willing to work together to meet the needs of all in their tribes, village, or communities, labor had no economic value.